Quick Search: go

 All Special Procedures submit an annual written report to the Human Rights Council, which is made available on the OHCHR’s Human Rights Council web page in the weeks leading up to the session at which they will be presented.

 The reports usually include a summary of the year’s work, and address emerging thematic or normative issues.
 The reports also contain recommendations for States and other relevant actors, such as UN agencies, businesses, and civil society.
-They can ask countries to confirm the status of a human rights situation, as well as call for a State to actively address a situation.
+They can ask countries to provide information on current legislative policies, as well as call for a State to actively address a situation.

 These official thematic reports are one way that Special Procedures play a role in the normative development of human rights.